Qiskit/pauli-propagation/README.md

 - Rust-accelerated Python interface
 - Ability to truncate terms from $\tilde{O}$ during evolution based on an absolute coefficient tolerance, a fixed number of terms in the evolving operator, or a combination of both.
 - Ability to perform Pauli propagation in both the Schrödinger and Heisenberg frames.
-- Novel technique for approximating the conjugation of two non-unitary Pauli-sum operators, $G O G^{\dagger}$.
-    This would normally require calculating a cubic number of Pauli terms, but this implementation generates only the terms in the product with the largest coefficients.
+- Novel technique for approximating the conjugation of a Pauli-sum operator, $O$, by another such operator, $G$, $GOG^{\dagger}$.
+This would normally require calculating a cubic number of Pauli terms, but this implementation generates only the contributions to the product with the largest coefficients.
 - The Rust acceleration module uses bit-packing to reduce the memory requirements and runtime of ``evolve_by_circuit``; however, a ``qiskit.quantum_info.SparsePauliOp`` is still instantiated to describe the final $\tilde{O}$.
 If instantiating this Qiskit object is prohibitive, we could provide the bit-packed data to the user directly.
 Please let us know if something like this would be useful in your workflows!

 ----------------------------------------------------------------------------------------------------